Naterus/restful-countries/README.md

 ## Restful Countries

-Restful (JSON) Api to retrieve data about any country,  also an admin management console to monitor requests, manage country data, feedbacks, and admin users based on roles:
+Restful (JSON) Api to retrieve data about any country with an admin management console to monitor requests, manage country data, feedbacks, and admin users with roles and permissions:

+Everything you see on [https://restfulcountries.com](https://restfulcountries.com) is available here except the data itself as it is hosted on a live database server.

 ## Donations